-Butternut squash is one of those vegetables you can buy whole, or already chunked-up at the grocery store.
-There are several way to help in the peeling process of a whole butternut squash.
+Butternut squash is one of those vegetables you can buy whole, or already diced at the grocery store.
+There are several ways to help in the peeling process of a whole butternut squash.
 First, you can microwave it for a minute to help loosen the skin, and soften it just a tad before peeling.
 Secondly, slice it in half and remove the seeds, then use a vegetable peeler to remove the skin.
-Another tip is to grip the squash from the empty cavity for easier manipulation, while peeling.
+Another tip is to grip the squash from the empty cavity for a safer hold while peeling.

 Once you have your squash peeled and diced, just pop it into a hot oven for a few minutes, then let cool.
-Tossing the roasted squash with bitter greens like arugula, make a delicious contrasting combination in a bowl, both visually and tastefully, and when the burrata hits the bowl, here comes the creamiest sensation you can find in a cheese.
+Tossing the roasted squash with bitter greens like arugula, make a delicious contrasting combination in a bowl, both visually and flavorwise.
+When the burrata hits the bowl, a creamy contrast happens and builds on deliciousness.
 The entire dish makes a wonderful meal, and doesn’t require much time in the kitchen.
-Go Dodgers!

 2 cups butternut squash, in small chunks